Three virtual seminars

 The Prometheus Trust has run seminars and study weekends on Platonic themes for twenty years and plans to continue these studies via virtual channels over the coming months.
 Our approach to the philosophy of the Platonic tradition is to view it as a path to enlightenment rather than as mere exercise of logic and concept-building - in other words, we take seriously the numerous passages in the dialogues which portray the goal of philosophy as an inner self-transformation and divinization, as well as providing a guide to the outer life.

-Our next virtual seminar will be on Saturday July 4th at 4pm (BST) and our second a week later, July 11th, at the same time.
+Our next virtual seminar will be on Wednesday August 19th at 6pm (BST) and followed by two further sessions on the 26th and September 2nd at the same time.
 This is open to anyone who is interested in our approach to philosophy: we ask that participants will have read the dialogue at least once by the first session, in any translation (we can supply a PDF of the dialogue, as translated by Thomas Taylor upon request.)

 The sessions will run for one hour 45 minutes via Zoom.
 Each session will begin with a 15-20 minute presentation which will pick out a particular aspect of the dialogue, and then open up for a group exploration.
-We aim to limit the number of participants to around 10 (if there is a significantly greater demand than this we will repeat the session as required).
+We aim to limit the number of participants to around 10 (if there is a significantly greater demand than this we will repeat the session as required on Saturdays Aug 22nd & 29th, and September 5th).
 You are welcome to join us whether you have been a participant in previous Prometheus face to face events or are a newcomer and, of course, wherever you are in the world.

 There are no charges for participation: to register for a place please email email@example.com.